wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 ## {{page.title}}

-svCapture data analysis first entails execution of a pipeline with actions:
+svCapture data analysis first entails execution of a pipeline with primary actions:
 - **align** = align input fastq files to the reference genome
 - **collate** = assemble read groups, make consensuses, and re-align to genome
 - **extract** = scan name-sorted reads for anomalous molecules with alignment discontinuities
 - **find** = scan anomalous molecules from one or more samples to make SV junction calls

 This stepwise implementation:
-- allows users to perform alignment outside of the svCapture pipeline
+- allows users to perform alignment inside or outside of the svCapture pipeline
 - supports simultaneous SV finding across multiple related samples
 - permits code-sharing with other pipelines in the svx-mdi-tools code suite